sloretz/TreadI/docs/reference/use-personal-access-token.md

 keyring set TreadI GithubPersonalAccessToken
 ```

-The command will ask you for the `password`.
-The `password` is the value of the personal access token you just created.
+When the command asks you for a `password`, paste the value of the personal access token you created.
-Paste the token into the prompt and hit `[Enter]` to store it.
+Hit `[Enter]` to store it.

-TreadI will use this personal access token when you restart it.
+TreadI will use this personal access token as soon as you restart it.

 ## Delete your personal access token

+If you've saved a personal access token, then TreadI will always try to use it, even if the token expires.

-If you decide you want TreadI to stop using your personal access token, then you must delete the token from the keyring.
+If you decide you want TreadI to stop using your personal access token, then you must delete the token from your keyring.
 Delete the token by running the following command:

 ```